Home Visits: Your dog’s problems solved in the comfort of your own home:

 A Practical Plan:

-I supply a working plan based on the tried and tested “Balanced Leadership Programme”, together with a written report explaining the causes and remedy to the behaviour presented.
+I supply a working plan based on the tried and tested “Balanced Leadership Programme” and a written report, if required, explaining the causes and remedy to the behaviour presented.
 This report may be forwarded to your veterinarian if requested.

 I also provide an insight into how dogs think and learn; why they do what they do and an understanding of the body language that give discreet signals of their intentions.